MaximeCordeil/IATK/README.md

 Our repository contains sample datasets.
 Come with your CSV data to the tutorial if you want to give it a go!

 ## Roadmap
+In a near feature we will support:

+- details on demand
-- Support 2D/3D graph visualisation (node-link diagrams) directly in the *Visualisation* editor
+- 2D/3D graph visualisation (node-link diagrams) directly in the *Visualisation* editor
-- Support more data sources (including real time data)
+- more type of data sources (including real time data)
+- more geometry (e.g. surfaces / volumes)

 ## Official members and developpers
 The toolkit is developped by Maxime Cordeil (project leader, Monash University), Kingsley Stephens (Monash University) and Andrew Cunningham (University of South Australia).